IELTS Speaking Samples and Answers

 Q. 4.
 How has teaching changed in your country in the last few decades?

 Answer: In the past few decades, teachers used to rely mostly on chalk pencils, marker pens and writing boards to teach students in the classrooms, but those teaching materials have been replaced by computers, keyboards, projectors and wall screens.
-In these days, teachers and students are much more connected to each other which were almost impossible even a decade ago.
-In fact, with the tremendous advancement in the information and mobile technology, learning through digital games and learning apps have become more and more popular these days.
-Finally, both students and teachers are learning more and more new things and sharing their information among each other since collecting data and information have become much easier these days than it was about a few decades ago.
+These days, teachers and students are much more connected to each other which was almost impossible even a decade ago.
+In fact, with the tremendous advancement in information and mobile technology, learning through digital games and learning apps has become more and more popular these days.
+Finally, both students and teachers are learning more and more new things and sharing their information with each other since collecting data and information has become much easier these days than it was about a few decades ago.

 Q. 5.
 What is the difference between the way children learn and the way adults learn?

 Answer: Children and adults learn in fundamentally different ways.
 Adults are self-learners and decide what is important to be learned next while young students are dependent on adults (teachers) for their next lessons, assignments and subjects.
-The children usually tend to accept the information, presented to them, based on their face values, since they have no or very little experience upon which to draw ( any conclusion) while the adults usually try to challenge information and accept them only after validating them in the light of their beliefs and experience.
+The children usually tend to accept the information, presented to them, based on their face values, since they have no or very little experience upon which to draw (any conclusion) while the adults usually try to challenge information and accept it only after validating it in the light of their beliefs and experience.
 Finally, children are usually motivated to learn because of rewards or punishment, but adults tend to learn because of their “interest”.

 Q. 6.
 How can a teacher make lessons for children more interesting?